-The district believes that students learn best, and their welfare is best served, in a school environment that is free from discrimination, harassment, and retaliation.
-Students are expected to treat other students and district employees with courtesy and respect, avoid offensive behaviors and stop those behaviors as directed.
-District employees are likewise expected to treat students with courtesy and respect.
+The district believes that all students learn best in an environment free from dating violence, discrimination, harassment, and retaliation and that their welfare is best served when they are free from this prohibited conduct while attending school.
+Students are expected to treat other students and district employees with courtesy and respect; to avoid behaviors known to be offensive; and to stop those behaviors when asked or told to stop.
+District employees are expected to treat students with courtesy and respect.

-The Board has established policies and procedures to prohibit and promptly address inappropriate and offensive behaviors that are based on a person's race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
-A copy of the district's policy is available in the principal's office and in the Superintendent's office or on the district's web site.
-[See policy FFH for more information]
+The Board has established policies and procedures to prohibit and promptly respond to inappropriate and offensive behaviors that are based on a person's race, color, religion, gender, national origin, disability, or any other basis prohibited by law.
+A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website.
+[See policy FFH for more information.]